 - However, given Abe's age he would be likelier to be a Spanish-American War veteran than World War I.

 - And You Thought It Was Real: The citizens of Springfield end up mistaking a radio broadcast for a report of an actual alien invasion.
 Realizing their mistake they vow to never be fooled again.

 - It becomes inverted the next day when aliens do actually invade and the entire town, despite plenty of evidence to the contrary, simply believe that they are being tricked again.

 - Arson, Murder, and Jaywalking: Krusty's Golem on his deeds in the past:

 Golem: I feel so guilty!
 I've mangled and maimed 37 people and I told a telemarketer I was busy when I wasn't!
 I'm not a good man.

-- Artistic License - History: There's quite a number of liberties taken in The Day the Earth Looked Stupid when it came to the War of the Worlds broadcast:
+- Artistic License History: There's quite a number of liberties taken in "The Day the Earth Looked Stupid" when it comes to the War of the Worlds broadcast:

 - Most of the scenes involving the town of Springfield listening to the broadcast happened during the middle of the day, when the actual broadcast happened during the evening hours.